andy-byers/CalicoDB/doc/doc.md

 ```

 ### Checkpoints
-CalicoDB uses the concept of a checkpoint to provide guarantees about the logical contents of a database.
+CalicoDB uses the concept of a commit to provide guarantees about the logical contents of a database.
-Any work that took place before a successful checkpoint will persist, even if the program crashes afterward.
+Any work that took place before a successful commit will persist, even if the program crashes afterward.
 It should also be noted that this also applies to creation and removal of tables.
-At this point, checkpoints are global: they affect every table with pending updates.
+At this point, commits are global: they affect every table with pending updates.
-Further work may go toward implementing per-table checkpoints.
+Further work may go toward implementing per-table commits.

 ```C++
 // Add some more records.